dibbinz/Kali-Rehydrate/README.md

 This is an on-going build, Feel free to use this as a base and tweak it to your own prefrences/liking.

-This requires Kali Linux 2022.3
+This requires Kali Linux 2024.2 minimum